fleshuu/random-star-image/README.md

-# Creating a unique pixel art of a starry night sky
+# Simple python code for creating a unique pixel art of a starry night sky

 Pixel art created with python pillow library.